 Lifestyle Suggestions to Help You Sleep

 Reduce or avoid as many drugs as possible.
 Many drugs, both prescription and over-the-counter, may adversely affect sleep.
-In most cases, the condition causing the drugs to be taken in the first place can be addressed by following guidelines elsewhere on my web site.
+In most cases, the condition causing the drugs to be taken in the first place can be addressed by following guidelines elsewhere on my website.

 Avoid caffeine.
 At least one study has shown that, in some people, caffeine is not metabolized efficiently, leaving you feeling its effects long after consumption.
 So, an afternoon cup of coffee or tea will keep some people from falling asleep at night.
 Be aware that some medications contain caffeine (for example, diet pills).

 Avoid alcohol.
-Although alcohol will make you drowsy, the effect is short lived and you will often wake up several hours later, unable to fall back asleep.
+Although alcohol will make you drowsy, the effect is short-lived and you will often wake up several hours later, unable to fall back asleep.
 Alcohol will also keep you from entering the deeper stages of sleep, where your body does most of its healing.

 Make certain you are exercising regularly.
 Exercising for at least 30 minutes per day can improve your sleep.
 However, don’t exercise too close to bedtime or it may keep you awake.
 Studies show exercising in the morning is the best if you can manage it.

 Minimize electromagnetic energy in your bedroom as much as possible, as this interferes with your brain’s ability to produce melatonin.
-Ensure that all electronic devices, including clock radios, are at least one metre away from where you lay your head.
+Ensure that all electronic devices, including clock radios, are at least one meter away from where you lay your head.

 Lose excess weight.
 Being overweight can increase your risk of sleep apnea, which can seriously impair your sleep.
 Please refer to my nutrition plan for recommendations.